stnfnk/OninusLactis/README.md

 + When using SMP nipple offset is somehow delayed (CBPC works better)
 + During OStim scenes: Flickering face effects when using face lights.
   Affects player and NPCs.
-+ Not tested in 1st person mode.
-Might work, might be not.
-+ It also might happen that you will not be able to stop the nipple squirt of an NPC by using the toggle key.
-As a last resort you can try to **Right Shift + Toggle Key"** on the NPC.
-This should remove the effect but can lead to save game bloat. (feature will be available in >v0.31)

 ## MCM configuration
 Use MCM to configure nipple offset and scale for the player and NPCs.
 You can